Shalimar Bagh, Srinagar

 It is the earliest of the Mughal imperial gardens called Shalimar Gardens, followed by the one in Lahore, begun in 1641 under Shah Jahan and the one in Delhi, begun in 1653 by Izz-un-Nissa, his wife.

 Etymology

-Several other Mughal gardens situated in India and Pakistan share the name 'Shalimar'.
-Although the exact origin of the word remains unknown, the most correct etymology could be Persian-Arabic mixed expression shah al-‘imarat (Master of Buildings).
+Several other Mughal gardens situated in India share the name 'Shalimar'.
+Although the exact origin of the name remains unknown, a plausible etymology could be mixed Persian-Arabic expression shah al-‘imarat (Master of Buildings).
+It has also been suggested that the name is derived from two Kashmiri words, 'shali' (lit. 'rice paddy') and 'mar' (lit. 'black loamy soil'), giving its meaning as 'black soil for growing rice paddy'.